Previous dayApril 13, 2026Next day

 79.4 km---✓ ReviewedUSGS →

-April 13, 2026 brought a magnitude 2.3 earthquake 39 km NNE of Petersville, Alaska, logged at 19:46 UTC.
-This was a intermediate depth earthquake, focused at 79.4 km depth.
+Seismographs logged a magnitude 2.3 earthquake 39 km NNE of Petersville, Alaska with origin time 19:46 UTC on April 13, 2026.
+The event originated approximately 79.4 km below the surface, classifying it as intermediate depth.
 Geolocation places the event at 62.832°N, -150.509°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13